acearchive/acearchive.lgbt/content/docs/contributing/best-practices.md

 where content came from and still have a way to access it if it's not accessible on the IPFS network for whatever reason.

+When possible, make sure you link to reputable, permanent sites like libraries, journal databases, or archives like the Internet Archive.

+{{< alert icon="👉" >}}
+Some libraries and journal databases will provide a permalink somewhere on the page which is different than the URL in your address bar.
+Always use a permalink when one is provided.
+{{< /alert >}}

 ## Use links to provide context

 Because Ace Archive is intended to be an archive of primary sources rather than